saschaende/typo3-users/README.md

 * Click on the pencil icon
 * Edit plugin settings

+### Plugin: Dashboard

+The Dashboard plugin displays pages in the form of a dashboard.
+It can be inserted multiple times and also works with normal pages.

+* Add a new page "Dashboard"
+* **The page may only be accessed by logged in users.**
+* Insert plugin "[Users] Dashboard"
+* Click on the pencil icon
+* Edit plugin settings
+* Change settings on every page you add to the dashboard.
+Go to the desired page and edit settings in "Users" tab.
+Every page now has a users tab.

 ### Plugin: Delete account

 With this plugin the user can delete his account: The user receives an e-mail with a confirmation link.
 If the user clicks on the link in the e-mail, the account will be deleted immediately.